Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-At $d = 0.20$, the error load is 4.74 --- well above the threshold of~1 where Theorem~\ref{thm:strong_fwer_adj} guarantees control.
-Yet the unadjusted two-conditions procedure still controls the FWER at 0.031, because the error-load condition is sufficient but not necessary: the DPP tree's concentrated-effect structure provides additional natural gating beyond what the general bound captures.
-The adaptive $\alpha$-adjustment (Equation~\ref{eq:optimal_alpha_d}) brings the FWER down further to 0.006.
-Bottom-up Hommel also controls the FWER (0.022) but at a steep cost: it detects effects in only 0.4\% of the truly non-null blocks, compared to 3.9\% for the unadjusted top-down procedure and 2.0\% for the adaptive variant.
+At $d = 0.30$, the error load is $\DPPHighErrorLoad$ --- well above the threshold of~1 where Supplement Proposition~\suppref{prop:strong_fwer_adj}{2} guarantees control.
+Without adjustment, whether the FWER stays below $\alpha$ depends on where we count false rejections: among the 44 individual blocks only, or across all nodes --- colleges and cohorts as well as blocks.
+Among blocks the unadjusted two-conditions procedure still controls it, at $\DPPHighThreeRulesFWER$.
+The error-load bound is a union bound over all nodes at a level, and it overstates the FWER when the boundary nulls cluster at one level, as the four null colleges do here.
+A \emph{block} is therefore seldom falsely rejected.
+But with only the 2 conditions a null \emph{college} is rejected more freely; the procedure rejects Schoolcraft in Figure~\ref{fig:dpp_sim}, and counting a false rejection at any node raises the FWER to $\DPPHighTwoCondNodeFWER$ (Supplement Table~\suppref{tab:dpp_inheritance}{S7}).
+This inflation at the internal nodes is what the error load above~1 predicts, and what adjustment removes.
+The adaptive $\alpha$-adjustment (Equation~\ref{eq:optimal_alpha_d}) holds the node FWER to $\DPPHighAdaptNodeFWER$ and the leaf FWER to $\DPPHighAdaptFWER$.
+The pruned variant holds the leaf FWER at $\DPPHighAdaptPrFWER$.
+Bottom-up Hommel also controls the FWER ($\DPPHighBUHommelFWER$), but at a steep cost.
+It detects effects in only $\DPPHighBUHommelLeafPowerPct$\% of the truly non-null blocks.
+The unadjusted top-down procedure detects $\DPPHighThreeRulesLeafPowerPct$\% and the adaptive variant $\DPPHighAdaptLeafPowerPct$\%.